 2 t dried basil or 1 T chopped fresh basil

-1 T sugar, or to taste
+1 T maple syrup or agave syrup, or to taste

 1 c vegetable broth